Aliases for SLC16A3 Gene

 GeneCards Summary for SLC16A3 Gene

 SLC16A3 (Solute Carrier Family 16 (Monocarboxylate Transporter), Member 3) is a Protein Coding gene.
-Among its related pathways are Hemostasis and Metabolism.
-GO annotations related to this gene include symporter activity and secondary active monocarboxylate transmembrane transporter activity.
+Diseases associated with SLC16A3 include lacrimal gland adenocarcinoma and breast mucinous carcinoma.
+Among its related pathways are Central carbon metabolism in cancer and Hemostasis.
+GO annotations related to this gene include poly(A) RNA binding and monocarboxylic acid transmembrane transporter activity.
 An important paralog of this gene is SLC16A11.

 UniProtKB/Swiss-Prot for SLC16A3 Gene